Worlds Oceans Set New Surface Temperature Record: EU Monitor - UrduPoint

 World's Oceans Set New Surface Temperature Record: EU Monitor

-The temperature of the oceans' surface rose to 20.96 degrees Celsius (69.7 Fahrenheit) on Friday, according to European Union climate observatory data.
+The temperature of the ocean's surface rose to 20.96 degrees Celsius (69.7 degrees Fahrenheit) on July 30, according to European Union climate observatory data.

-The previous record was 20.95C in March 2016, a spokeswoman for the EU's Copernicus Climate Change Service told AFP.
+The previous record was 20.95C in March 2016, a spokeswoman for the EU's Copernicus Climate Change Service told AFP on Friday.

 The samples tested excluded polar regions.